thurn/dungeonstrike/notes/skeleton.md

 *A lowered drawbridge spans a foggy moat.
 Beyond it is an open portcullis.*

 * Object: [Portcullis]()
+	- ✮: Lower the portcullis.
+While it's lowered, occupants of this room can't attack and you can't take the Explore action.
+	- ✮: Raise the portcullis.
 * Creature: [Inactive Stone Golem]()

-#### Portcullis
-✮: Lower the portcullis.
-While it's lowered, occupants of this room can't attack and you can't take the Explore action.

-✮: Raise the portcullis.

 ### Gate Towers
 *Two towers stand above the gate, extending up into the mist.*

 * Location: [Tower]()
+	- A creature can be placed into the tower, in which case it gets +4 to hit rolls but cannot make melee attacks.
 * Location: [Tower]()

-#### Tower

-A creatures can be placed into the tower, in which case it gets +4 to hit rolls but cannot make melee attacks.

 ### Lower Courtyard
 *Walls of solid ice enclose this courtyard.
 An opening in one wall leads to a spiral staircase made out of sculpted ice.*

 * Location: [Staircase]()

-#### Staircase

-Creatures can be placed on the staircase.
+	- Creatures can be placed on the staircase.
 Melee attacks made on the staircase must pass a Agility[15] check or the attack is prevented and the attacker takes 1d4 damage.

 ### Stables
 *This place stinks of some kind of droppings and rotted flesh.
 Cracked bones cover the floor.*

 * Creature: [Wyvern]()
 * Treasure: [Bridles]()

-#### Bridles

-Four fine bridles are kept here, embellished with jade, worth 500 gp each.
+	- Four fine bridles are kept here, embellished with jade, worth 500 gp each.

 ### Cultist Barracks
 *The barracks smell of unwashed bedclothes, and the chamber contains fourteen fur-covered beds*